DuffElly1991/EllyGGEpochFilter/README.md

-Filter builder for Last Epoch
+Elly's Good Gaming Filter builder for Last Epoch

 When launched it will monitor for changes to filter templates made in game, and build filters from these templates